Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Research Background

+In order to construct such blockchain-based systems, Design Science Research (DSR) methods \citep{hevner2004design,hevner2010design,vom2020special} have been successfully applied within the IS community \citep{ballandies2021,Ostern_2020}.
+For this, amongst others, the model of \citet{zargham2018} is utilized that describes a system in five layers, as illustrated in Figure \ref{fig:system_design}.
+Design principles can only be explicitly formulated and implemented in the software system \citep{ballandies2021}, i.e. the bottom three layers of the model ((I-III) in Figure \ref{fig:system_design}).
+The upper two layers emerge and cannot be explicitly defined by the system designer (e.g. the associated researchers).

-In summary, the following observations can be made about current CFS applied in organizations: First, initial, prior findings provide promising evidence regarding the utilization of blockchain-based tokens for incentivizing behavior, such as influencing the provision of high-quality feedback.
+In summary, the following observations can be made about current CFS applied in organizations: First, initial, prior findings provide promising evidence regarding the utilization of (multiple) blockchain-based tokens for incentivizing behavior, such as influencing the provision of high-quality feedback.
 However, they have not been incorporated within a feedback system and studied within a real-world use case.
 Second, research on CFS mostly focuses on hospitality, tourism, and e-commerce applications, while neglecting other application domains such as a library ecosystem.
 Third, CFS often focus on uncontextualized and solicited feedback in the form of single-dimensional rating scales.
-In this work, we address these gaps by investigating the design of a value-sensitive blockchain-based feedback system that incentivizes the provision of feedback and utilizes the concept of contextualization of feedback to enable users to increase the depth of their feedback and consequently feedback quality \citep{Burtch_20218}.
-For this, we apply an established DSR methodology \citep{sonnenberg2012evaluations,hevner2004design,peffers2007design} that consists of expert interviews, stakeholder and value analysis, focus groups, and a four-day ethics commission approved socioeconomic experiment, involving a major Swiss library and its customers.
+In this work, we address these gaps by investigating the design of a value-sensitive blockchain-based feedback system that incentivizes the provision of feedback with multiple tokens and utilizes the concept of contextualization of feedback to enable users to increase the depth of their feedback and consequently feedback quality \citep{Burtch_20218}.
+For this, we apply an established DSR methodology \citep{sonnenberg2012evaluations,hevner2004design,peffers2007design} and combine it with value-sensitive design methods \citep{friedman2013value,van2015handbook} that consists of expert interviews, stakeholder and value analysis, focus groups, and a four-day ethics commission approved socioeconomic experiment, involving a major Swiss library and its customers.